Colourful vegetarian cooking

 - Two special people and true gourmets.
 (Wedding for 65 guests)

-If “Music be the food of love” as Shakespeare suggests, then for me “Food is the music of life.”
+If “Music be the food of love” as Shakespeare suggests, then for us “Food is the music of life.”
 It brings people together, keeps them moving and makes them happy.
-For years I worked as a dancer in music/theatre productions.
-Cooking for me is an extension of this.
+For years we worked as a dancers/actors in music/theatre productions.
+Cooking for us is an extension of this.
 It is like music or a dance where various elements combine to create a harmonious, tantalising whole.
-I like to make people happy with food and feel that I can make an important contribution to all kinds of special events.
+We like to make people happy with food and feel that we can make an important contribution to all kinds of special events.